See something we could improve on this page? Give website feedback.

 Ryan DesJardins, Quality Assurance Manager

-Ryan DesJardins has been at BOEC since October, 2017.
+Ryan has worked in the Public Safety profession since 1994 and in 911 Emergency Communications since 1995.
+He's worked in different public safety roles as a reserve deputy sheriff, dispatcher, supervisor, and manager.
 Previously, he worked at Clackamas County 911 in Oregon City and Whitman County 911 in Pullman, Washington.
 Professionally, Ryan is most passionate about improving the work environment and operational systems for the bureau.
-He wants BOEC employees to be supported properly so they are able to assist the public, police officers, fire fighters, and medical responders as safely and efficiently as possible.
+He wants BOEC employees to be supported properly so they can assist our community, police officers, firefighters, and medical responders as safely and efficiently as possible.

 Mike Grimm, Emergency Management Coordinator